Mental Illness or Mental Health…hush! You shouldn’t talk about it, it’s a taboo!!!!!!!!! With approx.

 I used to be very close to my mother; for that matter every individual is!
 But we feel connected to her right from her womb.
 We feel secure, we feel protected, isn’t it?
 Well, there must be some reason for this connection!
 Yes, the reason is our umbilical cord, we are connected with our mother through this magical bridge of nature; we eat through that bridge, we sense the world through it, our brain is getting developed because of it!
 When I had lost my mother, I was all alone.
 I started being insecure!
 I was severely disturbed and emotionally down!
 However, I realized that we owe something towards science as well.
 Although, my mother was not there with me, but the gift of science and technology was!
 Yes, the stem cells presented to us are the new medical boon with the power to heal, everything that has gone wrong inside us!

-So how many stem cells treatment centers are there?
-And in them which is the best treatment clinic in India?
+So how many stem cell therapy centers in India are?
+And in them which is the best treatment clinic in Delhi NCR?
 Advancells whose manifesto only is the power to cure had been healing n number of patients.
-The best treatment clinic in India indeed.
+The best stem cell treatment in India indeed.

 It’s time to cut the umbilical cord that we had unwantingly formed with depression, hidden insecurities and darkness.
 As women, we age early, though we are attached longer.
 Choose your umbilical and get the needed stem cell treatment, heal yourself.
 Seek support, help, talk but even if it doesn’t help, your umbilical cord will help.